What happens next depends on whether or not your partner responds to your application.

 If you can't get a copy of your marriage certificate, you need to explain why you couldn't get it in your Form 36: Affidavit for Divorce.

 A judge reviews your documents to make sure everything is complete and you meet the conditions to get a divorce.
-Steps 1-4 in Do I have to get a divorce? explains what these conditions are.
+The question Do I have to get a divorce? explains what these conditions are.

 This is sometimes called an "Uncontested Divorce".